21re/rust-geo-booleanop/README.md

 Please be aware (so far) this implementation is based on the JavaScript version.
 If you find a bug (i.e. two polygons not producing the expected result), chances are that the original algorithm has the same problem.
 So please first check with [https://github.com/w8r/martinez](https://github.com/w8r/martinez) and file a report there.
 Once there is a fix I will happily backport it to the rust version.

+If you do not know how to do that (You understand rust but not javascript? ...
+I mean ... seriously?), you may take a look at this example: https://gist.github.com/untoldwind/e95b7eff8ad61527a5dc4bdd889169b0

+I.e. just create `package.json`, ìnsert your example coordinates in `main.js` and then do `npm install` followed by `node main.js`

 # Usage

 Pretty straight forward: